Table of Contents

 Pathophysiology of Vertebrobasilar Occlusion

-- Atherosclerosis is a very common disease of the vertebral artery leading to its narrowing and occlusion.
-Stenosis of both the arteries leads to vertebrobasilar ischemia.
-Development of collateral circulation is very effective even in occlusion of the vertebral artery.
-Vertebral artery stenosis due to atherosclerosis, carotid artery disease and intra-cerebral disease all complicate into ischaemia of the hind brain later on.
+- Atherosclerosis is a very common disease of the vertebral artery leading to narrowing and occlusion of the lumen of the vertebral artery.
+Stenosis of both the arteries may lead to vertebrobasilar ischemia.
+Development of collateral circulation is very effective even in the event of occlusion of the vertebral artery.
+Vertebral artery stenosis due to atherosclerosis, may lead to cerebral ischemia, in the posterior circulation, also known as the hind brain.

 - Lipohyalinosis is the second common cause, which can lead to atherosclerosis.
-It leads to weakening of the wall of the vessel which eventually ruptures.
-This is frequently associated with hypertension.
-Almost all intracerebral hemorrhages occur due to rupture of small penetrating vessels.
+This leads to weakening of the wall of the vessel which eventually ruptures.
+This is mostly associated with hypertension.
+Almost all intracerebral hemorrhages occur due to rupture of small penetrating vessels, rather than the vertebral artery itself.
+This leads to hemorrhages in the deeper structures of the brainstem.

-- Embolic occlusion of the vertebrobasilar system is usually not common.
-Thromboembolism is common from the aortic arch, subclavian artery and vertebral arteries.
+- Embolic occlusion of the vertebrobasilar system can occur due to thromboembolism from the heart (such as may occur in atrial fibrillation), the aortic arch, the subclavian artery and the vertebral arteries.
 Embolus from these arteries flow along the blood into the basilar artery and occlude the arterial system of the brain.

 Epidemiology of Vertebral Artery Syndrome

-Vertebral artery disease and syndrome can lead to stroke.
-Among the total number of stroke, 20% occur after disturbance of vertebrobasilar circulation.
+Vertebral artery disease can lead to stroke.
+Among the total number of strokes, approximately 20% occur after disturbance of vertebrobasilar circulation.

 Risk factors of vertebral artery disease

-All these risk factors are associated with atherosclerosis and stroke:
+All these risk factors are associated with atherosclerosis and stroke.
+Some of these are modifiable and some are not modifiable.

 - Alcohol abuse